FAQ - Frequently Asked Questions

 Members should:

-- Report any regulatory investigations or notice of complaint immediately,
+• Report any investigations or notice of complaint immediately,

 Members should not:

-- Amend or change any previous medical records once a statement of claim has been received.
+• Amend or change any previous records once a statement of claim has been received.

 If you are aware of a potential claim should contact BMS Group directly at 1800 940 764 or pilatesaa@bmsgroup.com

-Yes.
-The PAA PI Insurance Policy provides retroactive cover for past activities provided that there are no known and unreported circumstances that may lead to a claim.
+Yes, the PAA PI Insurance Policy provides retroactive cover provided that there are no known and unreported circumstances that may lead to a claim.

 Automatically covered for no additional premium: